Wellington Doctoral Submission Scholarship

 - Half-time candidates must change their registration to full-time and commit themselves exclusively to completing their thesis.

 - Students who wish to undertake paid work during the tenure of this scholarship must have an approval from their supervisor or Head of School.

-- The award of the scholarships will be made by the Victoria University Submission Scholarship Committee.
+- The award of the scholarships will be made by the Wellington Doctoral Submission Scholarship Committee.